dotnet/docs/docs/core/tutorials/cli-templates-create-template-package.md

 > [!NOTE]
 > To ensure that the template package appears in `dotnet new --search` results, set `<PackageType>` to `Template`.

-The `<TargetFramework>` setting ensures that MSBuild executes properly when you run the pack command to compile and pack the project.
+In the second group, the `<TargetFramework>` setting ensures that MSBuild executes properly when you run the pack command to compile and pack the project.

-The next four settings have to do with configuring the project correctly to include the templates in the appropriate folder in the NuGet pack when it's created:
+The third group includes settings that have to do with configuring the project to include the templates in the appropriate folder in the NuGet pack when it's created:

 * The `<NoWarn>` setting suppresses a warning message that doesn't apply to template package projects.

-* The `<NoDefaultExcludes>` setting removes the default behavior of NuGet packages to ignore files and folders starting with a `.` (like `.gitignore`), because they should be part of the template.
+* The `<NoDefaultExcludes>` setting ensures that files and folders that start with a `.` (like `.gitignore`) are part of the template.
+The *default* behavior of NuGet packages is to ignore those files and folders.

-* `<ItemGroup>` contains two settings.
-First, the `<Content>` setting includes everything in the _templates_ folder as content.
+`<ItemGroup>` contains two items.
+First, the `<Content>` item includes everything in the _templates_ folder as content.
 It's also set to exclude any _bin_ folder or _obj_ folder to prevent any compiled code (if you tested and compiled your templates) from being included.
-Second, the `<Compile>` setting excludes all code files from compiling no matter where they're located.
-This setting prevents the project being used to create a template package from trying to compile the code in the _templates_ folder hierarchy.
+Second, the `<Compile>` item excludes all code files from compiling no matter where they're located.
+This setting prevents the project that's used to create the template package from trying to compile the code in the _templates_ folder hierarchy.

 ## Build and install